ceramicskate0/Outlook_Data_Exfil/README.md

 Add in DLL for outlook to auto download attachments from the "Inbox".

-Yes it A/V approved. :)
+Yes it A/V approved. :).
+Well 2 years ago ne ways

 Yes its for education/business purposes only.